-- Stir them into pasta sauces like Vegan Bolognese or Tomato Paste Pasta Sauce.
+- Stir them into pasta sauces like Vegan Bolognese or Short-Cut Tomato Paste Pasta Sauce

-- Add them to veggie tacos like Sweet Potato Tacos or Mushroom Tacos.
+- Add them to veggie tacos like Roasted Sweet Potato Tacos or Sauteed Mushroom Tacos

-- Include them in taco salads, Quinoa Burrito Bowls, and Butternut Squash Buddha Bowls.
+- Include them in Chips and Guacamole Salad, Quinoa Burrito Bowls, and Butternut Squash Buddha Bowls

 Store the crumbles in an airtight container in the refrigerator for up to 4 days.
 For best results, freezing is not recommended.